couchbase/fleece/Deltas.md

 The Fleece API includes functions that behave like the Unix tools `diff` and `patch`: they find the differences between two Fleece values, encode them in a compact format called a "delta", and can reconstitute the second value given the first and the delta.
 This provides an efficient way to store the change history of a document, or to transmit a change over a network.

-In the C API (Fleece.h), the functions are `FLCreateDelta`, `FLEncodeDelta`, `FLApplyDelta`, and `FLEncodeApplyingDelta`.
-In the public C++ API (Fleece.hh) they are methods of the `Delta` class.
+In the C API (Fleece.h), the functions are `FLCreateJSONDelta`, `FLEncodeJSONDelta`, `FLApplyJSONDelta`, and `FLEncodeApplyingJSONDelta`.
+In the public C++ API (Fleece.hh) they are methods of the `JSONDelta` class.
 See the headers for documentation.

 ## Delta Format

 Deltas are intended as opaque values to be passed to the `Apply`... functions.
 But for debugging purposes, and to aid in the creation of compatible implementations, here's a description of their internal format.

-This format is based on Benjamín Eidelman's [JsonDiffPatch](https://github.com/benjamine/jsondiffpatch/blob/master/docs/deltas.md), but has been extensively modified to be more compact.
+> Acknowledgements: This format is based on Benjamín Eidelman's [JsonDiffPatch](https://github.com/benjamine/jsondiffpatch/blob/master/docs/deltas.md), but has been extensively modified to be more compact.
 (JsonDiffPatch's patches carry a lot of information about the old value, to enable fuzzy patching when the base isn't exactly the same as the value the patch was created from, but for our purposes we don't need this.)

 A delta of two Fleece values is expressed as a JSON value, of the form: